 Since it was published, housing developments have climbed the valleys’ lower slopes but we can still walk on wild moorland, wander through mossy cloughs and admire distant views that Marshall would have known.
 Did he leave sufficient clues for us to follow his routes?
 Can they still be walked?
 I decided to find out.

-My book combines Marshall’s lyrical, Dickens-style, Victorian prose, local and social history, and walks that can surprise and delight and, hopefully, inspire a reader or two to climb a hill, sit on a rock, take in a remarkable Lancashire view and contemplate life or, as Marshall says, ‘muse’.
-Rossendale has more hills than you can wave a stick at and it rains a lot.
-Our paths and tracks can be steep, muddy and rough underfoot and the moors boggy.
-Be warned, these walks are not a stroll in the park, you might find them challenging!
+My books combine Marshall’s lyrical, Dickens-style, Victorian prose, local and social history, and walks that can surprise and delight and, hopefully, inspire a reader or two to climb a hill, sit on a rock, take in a remarkable Lancashire view and contemplate life or, as Marshall says, ‘muse’.
+You can purchase them from Amazon.

 If you found this interesting, please share it with your family and friends.
 If you’re not reading it on my ‘Magic Lantern World‘ website, then please visit.
 There are over one hundred illustrated articles about Victorian slide projection and links to my historical photo-booklets on Amazon, my Ebay shop for magic lantern slides and Etsy store for historical photo greetings cards with a twist.
 You can read about my authentic Victorian magic lantern shows and talks on ‘Optical entertainments before the movies’ and lots more!